openwallet-foundation/bifold-wallet/docs/didcomm-mediator-credo.md

 // mediatorInvitationUrl: Config.MEDIATOR_URL,
 ```

 Pro-tip 🤓: You still need to add your new invitation to your `.env` file.
+It will be used in the sample code below.

 ### 2. Find Your Mediator's `invitationId`